Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 - **Velocity Information**: If relevant the velocity and velocity model could be stored alongside the seismic data.

-- **Alternative location**: Alternative location obtain from statistical analyses includeassociated to a specific
+- **Alternative location**: Alternative locations obtain from statistical analyses including jacknife or Montecarlo associated, could provide benefit to correctly assess the system performance.

 -   **Processing Logs**: Detailed logs of processing steps performed on the data, which can be crucial for ensuring data quality and understanding potential issues or artifacts.